jimmybish/qnap-docker-compose/README.md

   - /share/Multimedia/TV:/tv           # Folder on the NAS where TV episodes are stored
   - /share/Multimedia/Movies:/movies   # Folder on the NAS where movies are stored
   - /share/Multimedia/Pictures:/photos # Folder on the NAS where photos are stored
+  - /share/Backups/plex_db:/db_backups # Folder on the NAS for automatic database backups
 ```

 ### User accounts and permissions